 Our Team

-The RSCS company Directors and their professional staff have over 200 years of combined experience along with advanced Health Physics degrees and professional credentials including comprehensive certifications from the American Board of Health Physics.
-Our team of Certified Health Physicists and Project Managers and radiation safety specialists have diverse expertise and experience in various aspects of Health Physics and Radiation Protection.
-In business for over 30 years, our team has the experience, expertise and reputation that you can rely on to support your radiological operations.
+The RSCS Company Directors and their professional staff have over 500 years of combined experience along with advanced Health Physics degrees and professional credentials including comprehensive certifications from the American Board of Health Physics.
+Our team of Certified Health Physicists, Project Managers, and Radiation Safety Specialists have diverse expertise and experience in various aspects of Health Physics and Radiation Protection.
+In business for over 30 years, our team has the experience, expertise, and reputation that you can rely on to support your radiological operations.

 Hide All | Show All